ansys/pyedb/doc/source/Getting_started/Troubleshooting.rst

 If downloads from `pypi <https://pypi.org/>`_ are not allowed, you may use a `wheelhouse <https://pypi.org/project/Wheelhouse/>`_.
-The wheelhouse file contains all dependencies for PyAEDT and allows full installation without a need to download additional files.
+The wheelhouse file contains all dependencies for PyEDB and allows full installation without a need to download additional files.
-The wheelhouse for PyAEDT can be found `here <https://github.com/ansys/pyaedt/releases>`_.
+The wheelhouse for PyEDB can be found `here <https://github.com/ansys/pyedb/releases>`_.
 After downloading the wheelhouse for your distribution and Python release, unzip the file to a folder and run the Python command: